OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/listening_tentacle_deployment_target.md

 ### Required

+- **environments** (List of String) A list of environment IDs associated with this listening tentacle.
 - **name** (String) The name of this resource.
 - **roles** (List of String) A list of role IDs that are associated with this deployment target.
 - **tentacle_url** (String) The tenant URL of this deployment target.